pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 First open the run_model_pipeline.sh file and uncomment line 4.
 Then re-build the docker image and re-run the training pipeline command.
 No API key is needed to pull new data.

+The newsAPI is not a part of the modeling pipeline; rather it  pulls in news headlines for the webpage, thus it can be skipped at the cost of this secondary functionality (e.g. not needed for grading).
+If you want to sign up for a newsAPI key, please go to the following page and follow the instructions: https://newsapi.org/register.
+You will be able to access the API key at the end of the registration process.
+Next, open the __news_api_env__ file in the  project root directory and enter your key where indicated.
+Do not add a space after the "=".

 Then run the model execution (forecasting) and file generation (for webapp) pipeline using the command below, again replacing "<image_name>".
 If you have a newsAPI key and added it to the environment file, add the argument --env-file=news_api_env to command as well.